For AI agents: a documentation index is available at /llms.txt

 url = f"https://production-sfo.browserless.io/scrape?token={token}"

-• Rotate your API key immediately if you suspect it has been compromised
+• Rotate your API token immediately if you suspect it has been compromised

 • Rotate periodically (every 90 days) as a security best practice